bruhman-del/bruhman-del/README.md

 - 👋 Hi, I’m @bruhman-del
 - 👀 I’m interested in coding small bot (but with help ofc i am a newbie)
 - 🌱 I’m currently learning node.js its inresting to code with
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing for now ;-;
-- 📫 How to reach me ...
+- 📫 How to reach me on discord my tag is Xiao-San#0069

 <!---
 bruhman-del/bruhman-del is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.